ar-nelson/srfi-197/README.md

-# SRFI 197: Expression Chaining Operators
+# SRFI 197: Pipeline Operators

 A Scheme library that implements `chain`, an operator based on [Clojure threading macros][1].
 This is the sample implementation of [SRFI 197][2].